AdrianSkar/markdown/fcc_guide.md

 ### Problem explanation:
-· _Add the `greater than` operator to the indicated lines so that the return statements make sense.._
+· _Add the `greater than` operator to the indicated lines so that the return statements make sense._

 #### Hint 1
 The greater than operator `(>)` compares both operands using type coercion (converting data types if necessary) and returns `true` if the first one is greater than the second one.